M-Rick/Colours/SBZ to Scribus/Readme.md

 This script converts Stwatchbooker SBZ files to Scribus XML files.
 It can handle spot colors, Lab, RGB or CMYK.
-It is packaged as an automator application, the script won't work using Playtpus.
+It is packaged as an automator application droplet, the script won't work using Playtpus.